 Is a visit to Palo Duro Canyon worth the trip?
 Absolutely – nature at its finest!
-This stunningly vivid and brilliantly colored gorge located in the Texas Panhandle gets its name from the sturdy wood of the mesquite tree that you see throughout the canyon.
-It is the second-largest canyon in the U.S.
+This stunningly vivid and brilliantly colored gorge in the Texas Panhandle gets its name from the sturdy wood of the mesquite tree that you see throughout the Canyon: Palo Duro Canyon, the second-largest Canyon in the U.S.

 Palo Duro is the Spanish word for hardwood or hard stick.